chrisjstevenson/docker-oracle-nightwatch/README.md

 ```
 SQL> Disconnected from Oracle Database 11g Express Edition Release 11.2.0.2.0 - 64bit Production
 ```
-You can then work with the app, run tests, etc.
+You can then work with the app, run tests, etc. as you normally would:
 ```
 npm start